 I had been doing some doodling from time to time and thought, “Why can’t I draw my own patterns?”
 So I began drawing and using my own spiritual mandala patterns in my work.
 This allowed me to put more of my own voice into each piece and I love it!
 I draw a full-size pattern, then use a printer to scan and shrink it to the size I need.

 I am also making negative brass plates of my designs, to imprint the same pattern on the additional pieces in my collection with the use of a rolling mill.

 Fabricating the final piece

-Blending my patterns, design and color, I believe each piece I
+"In blending my patterns, design, and color, I believe each piece I

 create should delight the wearer every time they put it on."